Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cat scratching

 Itchy skin is a common problem among cats for various reasons.
 The itchiness can be due to allergies, food reactions, flea infestation, skin infections, and problems like mange.
-Treatment for the cause is necessary, but there are a few things that you can do at home to provide itch relief for your cat while you figure out how to treat their underlying condition.
-Here are five home remedies for cats with itchy skin.
+Treatment for the cause is necessary, but there are a few things that you can do at home to provide itch relief for your cat.

 divider-multiprint

-The 4 Methods for Treating a Cat With Itchy Skin
+The 4 Methods for Soothing a Cat With Itchy Skin

 1. Humidify the Air